 3-5 points: There's a slight bit of overlap with the previous level, but this is the bid level for "would like to get to choose but won't be heartbroken if it don't" fleets.
 This is where I see most of the second-player bids end up, as in most cases players with a stronger bid are bidding for first player.
 That may at some point change, mind you, but that's been my experience so far.

 6-10 points: This is the bid level for "I very much would like to get to choose" and is much more frequently seen in fleets that want to bid for first player due to the factors that preference that (listed above already).

 11-16 points (or more?!?): This is the bid level for "I am strongly depending on getting my choice and I'm perhaps a little crazy."
 I've never seen a second player fleet bid this high, but it is not unheard-of for a first player fleet that strongly wants to be first to bid this high in an effort to take the first player from other first player bidders (who at this point are in a race to the bottom to see who can hurt themselves the most points-wise but still win).
-Be careful with this high of a bid, as you're getting to the point where it requires a serious sacrifice in terms of fleet points to sustain it.
+Be careful with this high of a bid, as you're getting to the point where it requires a serious sacrifice in terms of fleet points to maintain it.